pejuko/i18n-translators-tools/README.md

 * **yml**; standard yaml files in I18n simple format
 * **rb**; typical ruby files in I18n simple format
 * **ts**; QT Linguist TS format.
 If you are planing to do translation in qt linguist, convert to this format rather then to po.
+Include TS backend if you want use this foramat for locales.

+      I18n::Backend::Simple.send(:include, I18n::Backend::TS)

 New locale files format